rahulverma1007199/State-District-Tehsil-List/README.md

 With React -> calling the respective state data -> with one query

 # if you got error
 then change {type:QueryTypes.SELECT} to {type:db.QueryTypes.SELECT} // you can replace db to whatever your sequelize name.

+# bugs report
+if you found any bugs, please let me know!!.